types of Sativa, Indica & Hybrid Strains

 The majority of cannabis strains available today are really hybrids that can lean heavily in one direction or the other.

 THC can be combined with other non-psychoactive cannabinoids for maximum relief from persistent pain, inflammation, and anxiety.
-High-CBD strains of cannabis and raw hemp flower (another member of the cannabis family that produces high levels of CBD, CBN, CBG, CBC, and others, with only trace amounts of THC).
+High-CBD strains of cannabis and raw hemp flower (another member of the cannabis family that produces high levels of CBD, CBN, CBG, CBC, and others, with only trace amounts of THC)

 A compound with a myriad of therapeutic benefits that will never get you high, CBD is growing in popularity as people seek more natural pain management alternatives to opioids that do not carry the pharmaceuticals’ notorious risk of addiction.
 In fact, many athletes actually use CBD in place of Ibuprofen for athletic recovery and pain management.